666skid/Tiktok-shares-bot/README.md

 # Fast Tiktok Sharebot

-Adds shares to your tiktok video.
+Adds millions of shares to your tiktoks in a couple of minutes.

 ## Setup